ilbers/isar/RECIPE-API-CHANGELOG.md

 The variable is renamed to get closer to OE/Poky variables naming.
 The old naming will still also work, but with deprecation warning shown.

+### Change default "NAME:TAG" when building container images

+The "NAME" used to be rather static and the TAG was always "latest", now the values are derived from recipe variables PN, PV, PR.